ocramz/ocramz.github.io/_posts/2021-07-18-ad-delcont.markdown

 ## Differentiating computer programs

-I emphasize "computer programs" because these contain control structures such as conditionals ("if .. then .. else"), loops ("while") and numerous other features which do not appear in mathematical notation and must be accounted for in a dedicated way.
+I emphasize "computer programs" because these contain control structures such as conditionals (`if` .. `then` .. `else`), loops (`while`) and numerous other features which do not appear in mathematical notation and must be accounted for in a dedicated way.

 A numerical program is usually built up using the syntactic rules of the host language from a library of elementary functional building blocks (e.g. implementations of the exponential or sine function, `exp()`, `sin()`, and so on).
 This means that computing the overall sensitivity of this program must involve applying the (multivariate) chain rule of differentiation, while accounting for the program's control flow as outlined above.